sooyianl/po/README.md

 # po
-// tools used for ethernet.
+// tools used for ethernet and sensor.